paugier/mercurial-book/en/template.rst

 .. include:: examples/results/template.simple.keywords.lxo

+New template keywords are added to Mercurial every so often, you can see a full overview by executing ``hg help templates``.

 As we noted above, the date keyword does not produce human-readable output, so we must treat it specially.
 This involves using a *filter*, about which more in :ref:`sec:template:filter <sec:template:filter>`.

 .. include:: examples/results/template.simple.datekeyword.lxo

 .. _sec:template:escape: